kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script replaces some characters from input to other characters this script removes all letter c from input this script reverses its input
+this script replaces some characters from input to other characters this script removes all letter c from input this script reverses its input this script displays users and their home directories sorted by users